 Digital documents have one big advantage over paper.
 If a paper document gets destroyed (fire, water, whatever reason), it’s lost.
 Digital documents can be backed up, replicated, and stored to ensure you can always retrieve them.

 The key, however, is that you need to have a solid backup strategy in place.
+You can go with a fully managed Disaster-Recovery-as-a-Service.
 You might save to internal servers.
 Depending on your plan, external hard drives might work.
 Today, many businesses turn to cloud storage for electronic archiving.
-Secured data centers, encryption, and advances in cybersecurity make it simple and affordable to do regular backups.
+Secured data centers, encryption, and advances in cybersecurity make it simple and affordable to do regular cloud backups.

 Changes to workflows go best when everyone works together.
 In some cases, an immediate, dramatic shift may create frustration among employees.
 This frustration coupled with learning a new process can disrupt productivity – the opposite of the reason you would go paperless.

 Making small, measured changes encourages adoption faster and leads to a smooth transition.

 Paper may still have a place but in today’s digital workplace paper-based workflows may negatively impact both the customer and employee experience.

 - For customers, information and data stored on paper slow customer service response time.
 Companies who have digitized this information will have a competitive edge.

 - For employees, using paper presents an even bigger challenge, especially with increased mobile and remote workforces.
 The time needed to scan and communicate paper documents impacts the speed of sales, customer service, and workday productivity.
 This can lead to frustration, discouragement, and disengagement.